"""Utilities for ActivityStreams 1 objects.

 [docs]

-def activity_changed(before, after, log=False):
+def activity_changed(before, after, inReplyTo=True, log=False):

 """Returns whether two activities or objects differ meaningfully.

-Only compares a few fields: ``objectType``, ``verb``, ``content``,
+Only compares a few fields: ``objectType``, ``verb``, ``displayName`,

-``location``, and ``image`.
-Notably does *not* compare ``author``,
+``content``, ``summary``, ``location``, and ``image``.
+Notably does *not*

-``published``, or ``updated``.
+compare ``author``, ``published``, or ``updated``.

 Args:

-before: dict, ActivityStreams activity or object
+before (dict): ActivityStreams activity or object

-after: dict, ActivityStreams activity or object
+after (dict): ActivityStreams activity or object

 Returns: